-B. The solar calculations shall be measured exclusive to the applicant's property; that is, shades and shadows of other buildings shall not be included in the calculations.
+- B. The solar calculations shall be measured exclusive to the applicant's property; that is, shades and shadows of other buildings shall not be included in the calculations.
 The solar calculations shall only measure the impact of new construction and additions.
-The shading impact of historic buildings on the site may be excluded from the calculations.

-C. The defined area shall receive a minimum of 5.5 hours of direct sunlight, measured at the winter solstice, be required to measure the sunlight in the 30-foot setback on the opposite bank of the river.
+The shading impact of historic buildings on the site may be excluded from the calculations. - C. The defined area shall receive a minimum of 5.5 hours of direct sunlight, measured at the winter solstice, - 7.5 hours of direct sunlight, measured at the summer solstice. - D. Those properties located on the south side of the river (whose north face is adjacent to the river) shall only required to measure the sunlight in the 30-foot setback on the opposite bank of the river.